-4.35 Policy 3: Meeting Waste Management Needs permits waste development that could give rise to industrial emissions, for example from Energy from Waste facilities.
-As set out in Policy 3, waste development would only be permitted within waste management sites, or existing/allocated employment land.
-These occur throughout the borough and within 10km of all the European sites listed above (although Burnham Beeches SAC and Eversden and Wimpole Woods SAC are on the edge of the 10km distance).
+4.41 Although unlikely, it is possible that small scale Energy from Waste development could occur.
+Waste development would only be permitted within waste management sites, or existing/allocated employment land.
+These occur throughout the county and within 10km of all the European sites listed above (although Burnham Beeches SAC and Eversden and Wimpole Woods SAC are on the edge of the 10km distance).
 Therefore industrial emissions could in theory affect any of these European sites.
+As a precaution, therefore, this impact has been screened in.

-4.36 There is potential for likely significant effects to occur in relation to industrial emissions at Chilterns Beechwoods SAC, Wormley Hoddesdonpark Woods SAC, Lee Valley SPA/Ramsar (including its functionally linked land), Epping Forest SAC, Burnham Beeches SAC or Eversden & Wimpole Woods SAC, which therefore requires further consideration at Appropriate Assessment.
+4.42 There is potential for likely significant effects to occur in relation to industrial emissions at Chilterns Beechwoods SAC, Wormley Hoddesdonpark Woods SAC, Lee Valley SPA/Ramsar (including its functionally linked land), Epping Forest SAC, Burnham Beeches SAC or Eversden & Wimpole Woods SAC, which therefore requires further consideration at Appropriate Assessment.